How To Make Your Own Smoked Paprika At Home

 So why does paprika have different levels of hotness?
 The answer lies on how the red powders are produced.
 The mild or sweet paprikas do not have the compound capsaicin, which is responsible for giving chilies their heat.
 The sweet variety of peppers are removed of the membranes and seeds once they’re produced, while on the spicy paprikas, the seeds and the capsaicin glands are left on the pepper when they are dried and formed into a powder.

 When using smoked paprika, a pinch goes a long way with this spice and if you’re not used to it yet, the smokiness can be a bit overpowering.
+There's no smoked paprika substitute, as this pure smoked taste is pretty hard to replicate.
 So you should always start off with a half teaspoon when experimenting with a new recipe or dish, and from there, work your way up.

 What makes this spice highly-coveted is its smoky quality.
 Even a little bit makes your dish smokier and more palatable, and very aromatic too!

 I hope that this step by step guide helps you concoct the best smoked paprika you can ever make.
 While you can buy a ready-made product in local grocery stores, the experience of making homemade paprika compares to no paprika substitutes.
 Plus, you can save a ton of cash in the process as well.

 There are many different dishes that smoked paprika can be a part of, so if you have ideas, feel free to comment them below.
 Or if you have your own way of preparing smoked paprika, share your process to us as well.